Virginia B. Evans: Painting and teaching

 After a shift to glass work during throughout the 1940s and early 1950s, Evans returned to painting in the late 1950s when she moved to Florida.
 The work she created during this time included abstract and traditional works, as well as experimental landscapes.

+In 1957, Evans moved to Orlando, Florida before relocating to Naples, Florida two years later.
+In Naples, she became a member and teacher at the Naples Art Association.

 In 1968, Evans work was displayed in a solo exhibit at the Oglebay Institute, in Wheeling.
 She also won a 1972 commission, worth $1,000, for West Virginia's Permanent Art Collection.
+She returned to West Virginia in 1974, to spend the rest of her life with her family.

 Imperial Glass Corporation and Glass Arts

 Evans' career shifted in 1942 when the Imperial Glass Corporation of Bellaire, Ohio hired her to design glass products for a new line.
 Her Asian inspired designs included dragon and butterfly motifs, used on a line of more than thirty Imperial Cathay Crystal items ranging from candle holders to ashtrays.
 One piece of Evans' Cathay Crystal glasswork was displayed at the Metropolitan Museum of Art during its April 1950 special display Twentieth Century Glass, American and European.

 Evans also designed for Viking Glass, Fostoria, Imperial and Warwick, and other Ohio Valley glass companies.